-On January 16, 2017, the Drug Enforcement Administration (DEA) responded to ASCP's request for clarification on potential conflicts between the partial fill provision included in the Comprehensive Addiction and Recovery Act (CARA) and existing long-term care partial fill regulations.
-CARA allows partial fill for CII in a community setting and requires the reminder of the prescription be filled within 30 days.
-Existing DEA regulations allow long-term care pharmacies to partial fill for CII medications but have 60 days to fill the remainder fo the prescription.
+On January 16, 2017, the DEA responded to ASCP's request for clarification on potential conflicts between the partial fill provision included in the Comprehensive Addiction and Recovery Act (CARA) and existing long-term care partial fill regulations.
+CARA allows partial filling of CII prescriptions in a community setting and requires the remainder of the prescription be filled within 30 days.
+Existing DEA regulations allow long-term care (LTC) pharmacies to partial fill for CII medications but have 60 days to fill the remainder of the prescription.

 ASCP asked the DEA for clarification to ensure that the CARA provision does not supersede the existing regulations.
 In their response letter, linked below, the DEA concurred with ASCP's assessment that the CARA provision does not supersede the existing LTC regulations.

 In April 2017, the DEA provided verbal guidance regarding the transfer of controlled substance prescriptions that have not been filled.
 NACDS followed-up with DEA asking for a written response, which they received October 2017.
 It is noteworthy that they made a pointed distinction between electronic prescriptions and all other formats.

 On November 4, 2018, the DEA Section Chief for Policy, addressed the ASCP Annual Meeting on DEA Policy Issues relevant to our members, focusing on prescription and dispensing requirements applicable to emergency kits (e-kits).
 Some important Q&A that were addressed at the meeting are included in a one-page document.

 On March 29, 2019, ASCP received a written response from the DEA clarifying that a multi-dose formulation of a controlled substance may be placed in an e-kit if the appropriate state agency or regulatory authority permits.
 The letter can be found here.